0

 Buddhist Texts

-In several Buddhists texts, there are references to the use of aromatics in religious rituals.
-For instance, in the Jātaka tales, which are extensive literary works about the Buddha Birth stories (~ 4th century B.C.E.)
-(Pierce 1969), agarwood is mentioned in Vol VI no. 542.
-Within the text, the use of fragrance by women is depicted in the story of a King’s attempt to enter the world of the gods through ritual sacrifice of his most treasured possessions, including his family.
-When the sacrifice was prepared, the sons were taken to the sacrificial pit, and there the royal ladies and other women of the town adorned “with aloes, sandalwood, valuable gems and silk robes” paid their respects to the son(s) Canda-Suriya, before going off to the King’s sacrifice (Cowell 1907).
+In several Buddhist texts, the use of aromatics in religious rituals is frequently mentioned.
+For instance, the Jātaka tales, which narrate the Buddha's birth stories from around the 4th century B.C.E.
+(Pierce 1969), refer to agarwood in Volume VI, number 542.
+In this story, a king tries to enter the world of the gods through a ritual sacrifice of his most treasured possessions, including his family.
+The sacrificial preparations involved adorning royal ladies and other women with aloes, sandalwood, valuable gems, and silk robes as they paid their respects to the king's sons, Canda-Suriya, before they were sacrificed (Cowell 1907).

 Islamic Texts

-In the Qur’an, there are references to aromatics but none specifically devoted to agarwood.
-In the Sūrah 55 (Ar-Rahman), the first section describes the abundance of gifts that Allah has bestowed on men including life itself (55:3), speech (55:4), fruits and dates (55:11), and grains, fodder, and fragrant plants (55:12).
-Inclusion of fragrant plants among this list of gifts so fundamental to life demonstrates the spiritual reverence for these resources.
-In Sūrah 83:26, it states that those who refrain from fraudulent temptations will be rewarded in Paradise and given access to a range of resources including fragrant musk.
+In the Qur’an, there are references to aromatics, though none specifically mention agarwood.
+In Surah 55 (Ar-Rahman), the first section lists the numerous blessings Allah has granted humanity, such as life (55:3), speech (55:4), fruits and dates (55:11), and grains, fodder, and fragrant plants (55:12).
+The inclusion of fragrant plants among these essential gifts underscores their spiritual significance.
+Surah 83:26 mentions that those who avoid deceit will be rewarded in Paradise with various luxuries, including fragrant musk.

-In several Hadith (reports of the words, actions, or tacit approval of the prophet Muḥammad) (Lucas 2008), agarwood is referred to as a type of Indian incense (i.e., Ūd Al- Hindi or aloes).
-Allah’s Messenger was quoted (by Abu Huraira) describing Paradise where, among many wondrous things, agarwood would be used in their censers (incense burner) (Sahih al-Bukhari 3327, Book 60, Hadith 2; USC-MSA English reference Vol. 4, Book 55, Hadith 544).
+Several Hadiths (reports of the Prophet Muhammad's sayings, actions, or approvals) mention agarwood, referred to as Indian incense or Ūd Al-Hindi (aloes).
+Allah’s Messenger is quoted by Abu Huraira describing Paradise, where agarwood will be used in censers (Sahih al-Bukhari 3327, Book 60, Hadith 2; USC-MSA English reference Vol. 4, Book 55, Hadith 544).

-Agarwood was also cited as relieving common ailments, and the Prophet said, concerning a Muhrim whose head or eyes hurt: “Let him smudge them with aloes” (Sunan an-Nasa’i 2711, Book 24, Hadith 0; English translation Vol. 3, Book 24, Hadith 2712).
-Agarwood was used in the important practice of fumigation/purification where Nafi’ reports on Ibn Umar fumigating with aloeswood either by itself or mixed with camphor (Sahih Muslim 2254 Book 40, Hadith 23; English translation Book 27, Hadith 5601).
+Agarwood was also suggested for common ailments.
+The Prophet advised those with head or eye pain to use aloes (Sunan an-Nasa’i 2711, Book 24, Hadith 0; English translation Vol. 3, Book 24, Hadith 2712).
+It was used for fumigation and purification, with Nafi’ reporting that Ibn Umar would fumigate with aloeswood, either alone or mixed with camphor (Sahih Muslim 2254, Book 40, Hadith 23; English translation Book 27, Hadith 5601).

-The prophet Muhammad counsels men and women in the use of fragrance: men should bath and perfume themselves for the Friday sermon at the mosque; women may use perfume at their homes but not at the mosque, and men and women can perfume themselves during sexual intimacy (Thurkill 2009).
+Prophet Muhammad counselled men and women on the use of fragrance: men should bathe and perfume themselves for the Friday sermon at the mosque; women may use perfume at home but not at the mosque, and both men and women can perfume themselves during sexual intimacy (Thurkill 2009).

 Leave a comment